Cuba Sancti Spiritus Travel Information

 (closed on Friday)

 A stylish furnished building.
-It will tell you the history of all kind of historical objects.
-From the tower you can take stunning pictures of Trinidad center.
+It will tell you the history of all kind of historical objects and the family who lived here in earlier times.

 Became a relevant place for entertainment and leisure in 1840, after a process of organization in the city of Trinidad took place during the 18th century.
 Since then, the square has been paved, grated and also restored totally.
 Several important buildings of the city surround it as the current headquarters of the local Government.